Ayron Jones

-Ayron Jones (born August 23, 1986, in Seattle, Washington) is an American guitarist, singer and songwriter.
+Ayron Jones (born August 23, 1986) is an American guitarist, singer and songwriter.
 His music blends elements of grunge, rock, hip-hop, soul and other genres.
-After years performing in local venues of his hometown Seattle with his trio Ayron Jones and the Way, he was noticed by producer Sir Mix-a-Lot and lead an independent career until he signed with John Varvatos/Big Machine.
+After years performing in local venues of his hometown Seattle with his trio Ayron Jones and the Way, he was noticed by producer Sir Mix-a-Lot and led an independent career until he signed with John Varvatos/Big Machine.
 His first major album was released on May 21, 2021.

 As an opening act or fellow participant in festivals, he has shared the stage with names such as B.B.
 King, Guns N' Roses, the Zombies, Patti Smith, Living Colour, The Presidents of the United States of America, Janelle Monae, Public Enemy, Rakim, Robin Trower, Spearhead, Train, Jeff Beck, Slipknot, Lamb of God, Theory of a Deadman, Run-DMC and The Rolling Stones, Judas Priest and Alice Cooper.

 He has participated in festivals such as Download Festival, Bumbershoot, Mount Baker Rhythm and Blues Festival, SXSW, Sasquatch!
 Music Festival, KISW's Pain In The Grass, and Summer Meltdown, the Heavy Week End 2024 festival in Nancy in France.